Alqor-UG/qlued/README.md

 - Create a simple local database for the back-end with `python manage.py migrate --settings main.local_settings`.
 - To fill up the database with some standard back-ends etc you can simply run `python manage.py loaddata backends/fixtures/backend.json --settings main.local_settings`.
 - You should now be able to run `python manage.py runserver --settings main.local_settings`.
+- To also test the admin interface you have to create the superuse via `python manage.py createsuperuser --settings main.local_settings`.

 ## Setting up a new dropbox storage
 The jobs for qlue are stored on a dropbox.
 If you would like to set it up you have to follow these steps (help to improve this description is welcome):